smankar/smankar.github.io/_posts/2014-12-10-whose-performance-is-it-anyway.md

 > ".. we've learned that 80% of the time users wait for a web page to load is the responsibility of the frontend."

 Fast Forward to 2014 and the world has been moving towards even more distributed applications.
 Networks are being re-written and there is already a huge momentum behind Internet of Things (IOT).
-Your Application's performance matters and it will do more so in the coming years.
-But If "Load Tests" are the only performance tests for your application, then you have a slim chance of identifying performance issues upfront.
+Our Application's performance matters and it will do more so in the coming years.
+But If "Load Tests" are the only performance tests for our application, then you have a slim chance of identifying performance issues upfront.
-Server-side performance is important but equally so is the performance of your client-side code, network, infrastructure and even the 3rd party libraries that you use.
+Server-side performance is important but equally so is the performance of our client-side code, network, infrastructure and even the 3rd party libraries that you use.
 On this journey to understand application performance, I would like to start with some very basic questions:

 ### 1. What really is well performing code?